eliteevince/todo-springboot-angular8/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+We have created two module one is for backend which name is springboot-rest and another one is todo-angular8 for front-end with angular8 in trunk folder.

 ### Prerequisites